iterative/dvc.org/static/docs/user-guide/dvcignore.md

 ## Remarks

-- Ignored files will not be saved in cache, they will be non-existent for DVC.
+Ignored files will not be saved in cache, they will be non-existent for DVC.
-  It's worth to remember that, especially when ignoring files inside DVC-handled directories. **It is crucial to understand, that DVC might remove ignored files upon `dvc run` or `dvc repro`.
+It's worth to remember that, especially when ignoring files inside DVC-handled directories.

+**It is crucial to understand, that DVC might remove ignored files upon `dvc run` or `dvc repro`.
 If they are not produced by a [pipeline](/doc/get-started/pipeline) step, they can be deleted permanently.**

-- Keep in mind, that when you add to .dvcignore entries that affect one of the existing <abbr>outputs</abbr>, its status will change and DVC will behave as if that affected files were deleted.
+Keep in mind, that when you add to `.dvcignore` entries that affect one of the existing <abbr>outputs</abbr>, its status will change and DVC will behave as if that affected files were deleted.

-- If DVC stumbles upon `.dvcignore` file inside a dependency or an
+If DVC stumbles upon `.dvcignore` file inside a dependency or an
 <abbr>output</abbr> directory, it raises an error.
 Ignoring files inside such
-  directory should be handled from `.dvcignore` file from upper levels of project tree.
+directory should be handled from `.dvcignore` file from upper levels of the project tree.

 ## Syntax